 - Rimadyl should help decrease your dogs pain and inflammation due to arthritis, joint injury, or defects.

 Alternatives to Rimadyl for Dogs

-Rimadyl is one in all the safest NSAIDs offered for dogs, however, there are alternatives if your dog has an adverse reaction.
+Rimadyl is one of the safest NSAIDs offered for dogs.
+However, there are alternatives if your dog has an adverse reaction.
 Ask your vet regarding prescribing different anodyne or concerning alternative pain management methods for your dog’s arthritis.

 Is Rimadyl Safe for Dogs?

 It appears that Rimadyl remains and will remain a drug of controversy.
 Some compare it to the human medication Vioxx, only that Rimadyl is still on the market and is aggressively marketed and remains one of the most popular dog medications prescribed.

 Rimadyl comes with risks.
 Veterinarians should make owners aware of them and always provide an accompanying Client Information Sheet.

 Rimadyl is available as 25 mg, 75 mg, and 100 mg pork liver flavored chewable, scored tablets.
 It’s also available as 25 mg, 75 mg, and 100 mg capsule-shaped scored non-chewable tablets.

 How to Works Rimadyl for Dogs